CookieUzen/web-notes/_docs/physics/unit 1.md

 | Mass                             |                                          |
 | Volume \ Density                 |                                          |

-[^2]: A vector counterpart cannot be derived from a scalar, for example, you obtain average velocity from distance.
+[^2]: A vector counterpart cannot be derived from a scalar, for example, you cannot obtain average velocity from distance.